 Stephanie Thompson is a Project Coordinator for M-SPAN’s STRoNG Military Families Program.
 In this position, Mrs. Thompson organizes the program’s evaluation and research, assists with student training and supervision, and manages data – collection, entry, and analysis.
 She also assists with participant recruitment, home visitation, and special event coordination.
 Originally from Austin, Texas, Mrs. Thompson earned her Bachelor’s Degree in Social Work form Texas State University.
 She moved to Michigan seven years ago to earn her Master’s Degree in Social Work at the University of Michigan.
 Mrs. Thompson has extensive experience working the mental health field both as a direct practice case manager and as a researcher.
 She is also the Program Coordinator for the Women and Infants Mental Health Program at the Depression Center.

-Lauren Rosenberg is a Project Coordinator for the STRoNG Military Families Program.
-She is a native of Pennsylvania, but has lived in Ann Arbor for the better part of 14 years.
-As Project Coordinator, she establishes and maintains relationships with community partners, recruits families for STRoNG Military Families groups, and coordinates data collection.
+Lauren Rosenberg is a Research Coordinator for M-SPAN’s Strong Military Families Program.
+She is a native of Pennsylvania, but has lived in Ann Arbor for 17 years.
+As Research Coordinator, she establishes and maintains relationships with community partners, recruits families for Strong Military Families groups, and coordinates data collection.
+She also works with distal sites running the Strong Military Families Program, providing technical assistance to disseminate the program to other areas of the country.
 Ms. Rosenberg earned a Bachelor’s Degree in Psychology and Women’s Studies from the University of Michigan and a Master’s Degree in Developmental Psychology from Teacher’s College at Columbia University.
-She also works as a Project Coordinator for the Family Transitions Study in the Department of Psychology.

 Jodi Goodman is the Project Coordinator for M-SPAN’s HomeFront Strong Program.
 In this position, Ms. Goodman assists with participant recruitment, participant assessments, coordinating community outreach, and training of community providers.
 Additionally, she facilitates the HomeFront Strong resiliency group for military spouses or partners experiencing distress associated with deployment.
 She is a native of Michigan and has lived in Ann Arbor for 10 years.
 Ms. Goodman is a graduate of the University of Michigan School of Social Work and School of Public Health.
 She has worked in a variety of settings serving adults and youth with both health and mental health needs, including hospital-based mental health services, community health counseling, and research interventions.